How to Differentiate Between Back Pain and Hip Pain?

 - Movement tests:

-- Schober Test: To assess the mobility of the lumbar spine.
+- Schober Test: For assessment of lumbar spine mobility.

-- Strength and Sensitivity Tests: Indicative of Nerve Irritation.
+- Strength and sensitivity tests: Indicative of nerve irritations.

 Imaging

-- X-ray: To assess bone damage or arthrosis.
+- X-ray: For assessment of bone damage or osteoarthritis.

 - Ultrasound: Particularly suitable for examining bursae and tendons.